winter-telescope/mirar/docs/source/installation.rst

 * `astrometry.net <https://nova.astrometry.net/>`_
 * `postgreSQL <https://www.postgresql.org/download/>`_

+PostgreSQL is relatively straightforward to install via the `official website <https://www.postgresql.org/download/>`_.
+The other packages might be more complicated, and will depend on your platform.

+In general, you can install these packages in any way you like.
+We provide you with a few tips below, but if the packages are already available on your system, you should not need to install them again.

+Astrometry.net
+^^^^^^^^^^^^^^

 To run astrometry solutions with Astrometry.net (the default for SEDMv2), you'll need to download Astrometry.net locally, as outlined `here <http://astrometry.net/use.html>`_.
 Once you have a local version, there should be an astrometry-net folder somewhere on your machine.
 If you used Homebrew, it should be here: